0 0

 Remember to extract the coconut milk first.
 Add the grated coconut to a blender jar, add a little bit of water, and blend them well.
 Now this will be your first thick coconut milk that you will save to add at last.
 Then you can extract the milk again by adding a little more water to it, which will be slightly diluted this time.

-This secondly extracted coconut milk can be used in the pressure cooker to cook the moong dal.
+This secondarily extracted coconut milk can be used in the pressure cooker to cook the moong dal.
 If need be, you can add a little water.
 If you are cooking in a very large quantity, then water may be required in the pressure cooker.

 METHOD TO PREPARE MOONG DAL PAYASAM OR